MarcinOrlowski/laravel-api-response-builder/docs/exceptions.md

     'uncaught_exception' => [
     ],

-Helper will try to use exception's status code if no dedicatd `http_code` is configured but it would fall to default `HttpResponse::HTTP_BAD_REQUEST` code (`HttpResponse::HTTP_INTERNAL_SERVER_ERROR` for uncaught exceptions) if exceptions status code is `0`.
+Helper will try to use exception's status code if no dedicated `http_code` is configured but it would fall to default `HttpResponse::HTTP_BAD_REQUEST` code (`HttpResponse::HTTP_INTERNAL_SERVER_ERROR` for uncaught exceptions) if exceptions status code is `0`.